chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/reports/minimal/allergies/

+   List the allergy data for a given carenet.

      For 1:1 mapping of URLs to views.
-Calls _allergy_list
+Just calls :py:meth:`~indivo_server.indivo.views.reports.allergy._allergy_list`.

    :shortname: carenet_allergy_list
    :accesscontrol: A user app with access to the carenet or the entire carenet's record, or an account in the carenet or in control of the record.